bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-08-newsletter.md

 Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [LND #7462][] allows the creation of watch-only wallets with remote signing and the use of the stateless init feature.
+- [LND #7462][] allows the creation of watch-only wallets with remote signing and the use of the stateless init feature. {% include functions/podcast-callout.md url="pod241 lnd7462" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="7462" %}